swgillespie/rp-calc/README.md

 20432
 ```

-It also can do floating point calculations:
+It also can do floating point calculations...
 ```
 >> (28.3938 25773.328 *)
 731802.720566